IEntin/ClientServer/README.md

 Copyright (C) 2021 Ilya Entin.

-### Fast Linux Lockless Clent-Server with Named Pipes and TCP clients
+### Fast Linux Lockless Clent-Server with FIFO and TCP clients

-This server can work with both tcp and fifo clients at the same time.\
+This server can work with multiple mixed tcp and fifo clients.

 TCP communication layer is using boost Asio library.

 Fifo provides better performance and arguably stronger security than tcp.\